openflighthpc/retype-documentation/Retype_Documentation/ecosystems/workflows/jupyter_notebook.md

 ### Launch a Jupyter Notebook

 !!!
 These commands will need to be run from a graphical desktop session as it will launch a web browser.
-This is out of scope for this documentation, for more information on launching desktops, see the [use documentation](https://use.openflighthpc.org/en/latest/working-with-user-suite/flight-desktop.html#launch-a-desktop-session>)
+For more information on launching desktops, see the [Flight Desktop section](/flight_desktop/install_flight_desktop_types/#install-flight-desktop-types)
 !!!

 - Download the example notebook: